jimratliff/GenoMac-user/README.md

     - Go to google.com and click “Log in”
     - Enter the username of my Google account
     - A QR code will appear.
 Scan it with my iPhone and complete the authentication.
-  - Open the Google Doc document “[Project GenoMac: Text-exchange Document](https://docs.google.com/document/d/1RCbwjLHPidxRJJcvzILKGwtSkKpDrm8dT1fgJxlUdZ4/edit?usp=sharing)]”
+  - Open the Google Doc document “[Project GenoMac: Text-exchange Document](https://docs.google.com/document/d/1RCbwjLHPidxRJJcvzILKGwtSkKpDrm8dT1fgJxlUdZ4/edit?usp=sharing)]”[^my_google_doc]

+[^my_google_doc]: Of course, this document is specific to, and accessible by, only me.
+Make your own!

 ### Clone this repo
 (NOTE: USER_CONFIGURER will have already performed this step for its home directory because the GenoMac-system performs this step for USER_CONFIGURER.
-All other users need to follow the below step.)
+All other users need to follow the below step at this time.)

 For each user, this repo should be cloned to the user’s home directory at `~/.genomac-user`.

-Launch iTerm.
-Then copy the following code block and paste into iTerm:
+Launch iTerm.[^terminal_choice] Then copy the following code block and paste into iTerm:
 ```shell
 mkdir -p ~/.genomac-user
 cd ~/.genomac-user
 git clone --recurse-submodules https://github.com/jimratliff/GenoMac-user.git .
 ```
 **Note the trailing “.” at the end of the `git clone` command.**

+[^terminal_choice]: You can pick any terminal app you want as long as it’s installed by GenoMac-system.
+Currently, GenoMac-system installs iTerm as an alternative to Apple’s own Terminal.app.

 (The `--recurse-submodules` flag exists because this repo has a submodule ([GenoMac-shared](https://github.com/jimratliff/GenoMac-shared)).
 The `--recurse-submodules` ensures that the submodule’s code is also cloned, not just a pointer to it.)